MaxMeier20/MyGitNotes/raspi.md

 1. Even if there is a [common homepage](https://en.opensuse.org/HCL:Raspberry_Pi3) for Leap (stable) and Tumbleweed (rolling), the links are quickly outdated.
 Best way is to check on the [Tumbleweed General Download Directory](http://download.opensuse.org/ports/aarch64/tumbleweed/images/) or the [Leap General Download Directory](http://download.opensuse.org/ports/aarch64/distribution/leap/15.2/appliances/)
 2. After flashing, at least Leap 15.2 will extend the filesystem to the whole SD card by itself
-3. Bringing the system in a usual state:
+3. Bringing the system in a usable state:
   * Scale the display down to a usable size  `xrandr -s 1`

   * Activate the WiFi